Native American Indian languages

 Embera Indian Language (Emberá-Wounaan, Empera, Cholo, Pedea, Bedea)

-Embera is a Chocoan language of South America, spoken by around
+Embera is a Chocoan language of South America.

 80,000 people in Colombia and Panama.
 It has SOV word order.